 - Official records for professional or governmental review

 How Long Certified Translation Usually TakesProcessing time depends on document type and volume.
-Standard personal or academic documents are typically completed within a few business days once clear copies are provided.
+Most standard personal or academic documents are completed within 24–48 hours once clear copies are provided.
+Turnaround may vary depending on language pair, formatting requirements, and document length.

 Certified translations are provided remotely and prepared for official use in the United States and abroad.